sunkanmii/blogging-platform-api/README.md

 ## Features

-### Role-Based Permissions
+### Actions

-**Admin & Moderator:**

-* Can create, update, and delete posts.
-* Can delete comments and comment replies.
+**Unauthenticated Users:**

-* Can view a list of all users, moderators, and admins.
+* Can read posts and comments.
-* Admins can change the roles of users.
-* Can delete a user's account.

-**User (Authenticated):**
+* Cannot like/dislike or comment unless logged in.

+**Authenticated Users:**

 * Can like/dislike posts, comments, and replies.
 * Can comment on posts and reply to comments.
 * Can update or delete their own account.
 * Can view their own profile or other users' profiles.

-**Unauthenticated Users:**

-* Can read posts and comments.
-* Cannot like/dislike or comment unless logged in.

 ### Authentication

 * JWT-based authentication: Sign up, login, and protected routes.
-* Account Activation via Email: Users must activate their account via an activation email before logging in.
+* Account Activation via Email: Users must activate their account after signing up via an activation email before logging in.
-* Forgot Password: Users can reset their password via an email link.
+* Forgot Password: Users can reset their password via a reset password email.

-### Profiles

-* Users can view their own profile and update their information.
-* Users can view other users’ profiles, but only Admins and Moderators can see lists of all users.

 ## Public API Endpoints